ionatankuperwajs/4IAR-nns/README.md

 ## Approach

 This repository implements networks as models of human play in 4-in-a-row.
 The networks are trained and tested on human decisions in large-scale data.
-Trained networks are available upon request, and the cognitive model code is avilabile at https://github.com/ionatankuperwajs/4IAR-improvements.
+Trained networks are available upon request, and the cognitive model code is available at https://github.com/ionatankuperwajs/4IAR-improvements.

 ## File description